wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/2b-add-office-users.md

 ## User profile information

 You have a few options to get user information in the canvas app.
-To get information of the user who is using the app, you can either user the function at the **App OnStart** or **OnSelect** of a button.
+To get information about the user who is using the app, you can either use the function at the **App OnStart** or **OnSelect** of a button.

 ### App OnStart